apr3vau/trivial-svg/README.md

 - [ ] Support `text` and `tspan`
   - [x] `x`, `y`, `dx`, `dy`, `rotate`
   - [x] Get font with different weight/slant with `zpb-ttf` on all platforms
+    - [ ] perhaps we can optimize its speed...
+  - [ ] Character and word spacing
   - [ ] SVG2 Content area & SVG tiny `textArea`
   - [ ] ...

 - [ ] Support `image`, `marker` and `symbol` (and maybe `a`?)
 - [ ] Support gradients `spreadMethod` and `pattern`
 - [ ] Support clipping and masking